JoeyBernhardt/barnacle/RScripts/03_analysis_figures.md

 ## F-statistic: 48.75 on 3 and 50 DF,  p-value: 7.099e-15
 ```

-Parameter estimates and confidence intervals
+Parameter estimates and confidence intervals for height above MLLW as a function of substrate and region

 ```r
 emersion.fit <- tidy(lm(mean_height ~ substrate + Region, data = emersion_noBoulder), conf.int = TRUE)